-Conference notes with alarm that the government has been privatising public services to Public Service Mutuals (PSMs) in its attempt to reduce the size of the state.

-Conference notes that PSMs claim to be about employee ownership, but in reality are minority-controlled by the staff they are supposed to empower.
+Conference notes with alarm that the government has been privatising public services to Public Service Mutuals (PSMs) in its attempt to reduce the size of the state by the staff they are supposed to empower.
 A high-profile example is 'MyCSP'.
 Hailed as a success story by the Conservative government, MyCSP is the privatised Civil Service Pension Scheme service, who administers pensions on behalf of MPs, judges and civil servants in the UK.
 Only 25% of the company is owned by the employees, 24% by HM Government and 51% - the controlling stake - by a private equity company called Equiniti.